deeplearninc/heroku-buildpack-helm/README.md

-heroku-buildpack-terraform
+heroku-buildpack-helm
 ==========================

-A buildpack to install terraform on a heroku instance
+A buildpack to install helm on a heroku instance